johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 * "synth_preestimation_2000.do"
 * "synth_model_2000.do"
 * "synth_postestimation_2000.do"
-* "mc_share.do"
+* "powertest.do"
-* "Analysis_Share.xlsx" and "Analysis_Driver.xlsx"
+* "Analysis_*depvar_donorpool*.xlsx"

 #### File Layout

-The do files and data files attached can be placed into the following set of folders.
-Create the two folders "Dataset Construction" and "Synth", after which time the two setup files ("Dataset Construction - Setup.do" and "synth_setup.do") will create the rest.
-After that, place under "synth" below are created automatically by the do-file "setup.do"):
+The do files and data files attached will be placed in one of two folders you will create: "Dataset Construction" and "Synth", after which time the two setup files ("Dataset Construction - Setup.do" and "synth_setup.do") will create the requisite filepaths.

 * Dataset Construction
   * *All Dataset Construction do-files*